-The dumbbells stands, including the tray portion on top, are made entirely from steel.
+The dumbbell stand, including the tray portion on top, is made entirely from steel.
 The construction is top-notch on this thing.
 The design is very sleek and elegant.

 The stand’s footprint is quite compact, too.
 With modest dimensions of 18.74″ Length x 22″ Width x 30.675″ Height (47.6 cm x 55.9 cm x 77.9 cm), it won’t take up too much space in your home gym area.

 You cannot buy the dumbbells without the stand, in case you were hoping to do so to save some extra money.
 They are only available together.

 More importantly, you need the stand to properly adjust the dumbbells.
 The trays on the top of the stand hold the unused plates upright, at the exact angle needed to for them to line up and interlock with each other and the dumbbell handle.

 As you can see from the photo above, the last plate on each end of the dumbbell locks into the two inserts on the end of the tray.
 This locks the end plate in place, and subsequently every other plate since the plates interlock together.

 The MX80 adjustable barbell set, which is a short straight + EZ curl bar set that adjusts from 20 to 80 lbs in 5 lb increments, is commonly bought together with the MX55 adjustable dumbbell set.

 UPDATE: MX Select has more recently come out with the MX100 adjustable barbell set, which is nearly identical to the MX80 except that it goes up to a heavier max weight.
 It adjusts from 28 all the way up to 100 lbs in 8 lb increments.

 To be clear, the MX80 is not an add-on or accessory for the MX55.
 It’s a completely separate product.
 But it is a complementary product to the MX55, so I wanted to include it in this review for anyone interested.